-How Soon After Refinancing Can You Refinance Again?
+How Soon after Refinancing a House Can You Refinance Again?

 This is a similar situation to wanting to refinance after closing on a home.
 Depending on the type of loan you have and what your refinancing goals are, you may be able to do so right away.

-Is There a Limit to How Many Times a Homeowner Can Refinance?
+Is There a Limit to How Many Times a Homeowner Can Refinance a House?